-In 2021, we paid cash compensation to our non-employee directors for his or her service as a director in the amounts described below under "- Director Compensation Arrangements."
-All continuing directors were granted options to purchase 18,000 shares of common stock on June 18, 2021.
+In 2022, we paid cash compensation to our non-employee directors for his or her service as a director in the amounts described below under "-Director Compensation Arrangements."
+All continuing directors were granted options to purchase 26,800 shares of common stock and a restricted stock unit award for 8,933 shares of common stock on June 16, 2022.